hammadasad/school-of-ai-future-challenges/README.md

 # The School of AI future challenges
 Ready to tackle the problems of the world?
-Research a problem, gather a description, key words and sources and request the pull.
+Research a problem, gather information and sources and request the pull.

 | Challenge          | Keywords                         | Description  | Sources |